Apply code CARE20 to start therapy with 20% off.

 repetition compulsion

 Forbidden fruit is so much sweeter.
-That alluring mystery vibe that an emotionally unavailable can intrigue you.
-Only the thought that you have the power to win over an unordinary person, to crack the code, evokes thrill and excitement.
+That alluring mystery vibe that someone who seems unavailable can create gives you a sense of control when pursuing them.
+The thought that you have the power to win over an unordinary person, to crack the code, evokes thrill and excitement.

 But the psychotherapist warns, “There’s a risk that this person may become a way for us to satisfy our triumph-starved ego, and the relationship (if it happens) will become just a trophy, a symbol of our victory.”